-Any physical or technological restrictions to access, including the reasons for the limitations and the length of time they will be in effect.
-Indicate whether use of the records is limited by law, and cite the law or regulation that mandates the restriction.
+Any restrictions to access, including the reasons for the limitations and the length of time they will be in effect.
+For example, indicate whether use of the records is limited by law, and cite the law or regulation that mandates the restriction.

-- All digital diaries are closed to the public until the death of the creator per agreement with the donor. - All student transcripts are restricted.
+• All student transcripts are restricted by provisions of FERPA.
 Access may be provided only at the student's specific request.